Rakhi Sawant Claims ‘Mac Donald Trump’ Gifted Her Sari; Rakhi & Deepak To Have A N*de Wedding!

 - Mussoorie: The Land Of Picturesque Water

-Rakhi Sawant and Deepak Kalal took social media by storm, as they announced about their wedding.
-Rakhi shared the wedding card.
+Rakhi Sawant and Deepak Kalal took social media by storm, as they announced their wedding.
+Rakhi had shared the wedding card too.
 According to the invite, the wedding will be held in Los Angeles at 5.55 pm.
 She confirmed her wedding to a leading daily and asked people to take her seriously, as this time, she is indeed getting married.
 Recently, she had revealed on her Instagram account that their wedding's dress code will be 'nude'!
 She has invited Bollywood celebrities for the wedding.
 Also, she had shared videos in which she was seen shooting for her wedding in Dubai!

-May still felt that they were playing prank!
+Many still felt that they were playing a prank!
 To clarify about their wedding, Deepak and Rakhi had held a press conference today (December 1, 2018).
 Check out a few bizarre statements made by both Rakhi and Deepak!

 ‘Mac Donald Trump’ Gifted Rakhi A Sari!